 Cheryl Walker is an Instructional Designer who joined the University of Chicago in April 2016.
 Cheryl has over fifteen years of experience working with various learning management systems in many facets of higher education.
 Cheryl received her Bachelors in Communications from Alabama A&M University and attained her Masters in Curriculum and Instruction from Olivet Nazarene University.
 Prior to joining UChicago, she was an instructional designer for Council of Residential Specialists (CRS), Wiley Education Services, and Bankers Life.

 Digital Pedagogy Fellow

-Rebecca Wang is a Digital Pedagogy Fellow in ATS and works under the supervision of Cecilia Lo.
-She joined the ATS in the summer of 2020 and has worked with Cecilia and other Digital Pedagogy Fellows on various projects.
+Rebecca Wang is a Digital Pedagogy Fellow in ATS.
+She joined ATS in the summer of 2020 and has worked with other Digital Pedagogy Fellows on various projects.
 Through intensive training and practice, she expanded her knowledge on digital pedagogy and became familiar with various digital tools for pedagogical purposes.
 Rebecca earned a B.A. in History at the Chinese University of Hong Kong (CUHK) and completed an MPhil in Egyptology at the University of Cambridge.
 She is currently a PhD Candidate in Egyptology at the University of Chicago.